ArjunDivecha/BloombergGPT/README.md

     - url: https://broker.dancing-ganesh.com
       description: Bloomberg Data Broker via Cloudflare tunnel - UNRESTRICTED
   ```
-- Paste this schema into your GPT’s Action or Tool config, or expose it via OpenAPI as needed.
+- Paste this schema into your GPTï¿½s Action or Tool config, or expose it via OpenAPI as needed.

 ---